Rio de Janeiro

 Caution:

-Rio is one of the most violent cities in the world, with tens of people killed every week.
-The numbers actually rival war conflict zones like Baghdad.
+Rio is one of the most violent cities in the world, with dozens of people killed every week.
+The numbers actually rival some war conflict zones.
 Most of this conflict comes from drug related issues.
 It is important when visiting that you don't wander off into unknown areas, especially at night.
 Be constantly vigilant of your personal belongings and where you are at all times.
 Some areas of the city are incredibly clean, safe, and modern with ample police presence.
 Most tourist areas are very safe.
 Stick to these areas!
 Some tour companies offer shanty town tours, but you should never go to these locations alone.

-If you found this guide to Rio de Janeiro in Brazil useful, share it with others:
+If you found this guide about Rio de Janeiro in Brazil interesting or useful, let others know about it.